-To reduce the risks faced by our investors, all projects published on the Fellow Funders PFP S.A.U.
-Participatory Financing Platform (PFP) have to pass a prior thorough risk analysis and assessment of the project.
+To reduce the risks faced by our investors, all projects published on the Fellow Funders PSFP S.A.U.
+Participatory Financing Platform (PSFP) have to pass a prior thorough risk analysis and assessment of the project.
 This analysis will have three major phases: Search for/Reception of Projects, Study and Assessment of the viability of the business, and Study and Assessment of the Investment proposal.
 For more information, click the following link.

 The yield and value of your investment will depend on the success of the company in which you invest.
 Therefore, if it does not go well, you may not get the return you expected and even, in a worst case scenario, lose all or part of the money you invest.